50% of all absenteeism at work relates to mental health challenges (Guest Blog – Matthew Holman)

 The challenges are heightened when we recognise that across workplaces there is slow uptake in companies capturing data around mental health challenges.
 Currently through the edays absenteeism system only 12.1% of companies are recording mental health challenges in their data as a reason for sickness.
 This offers opportunities for companies to implement new processes, systems and support.

-Other notable highlights from current data show the following:
+Other notable highlights

 - The average duration for a mental health absence is 16.3 days (the average days off across all illnesses and all clients is 3.0 days) at the Average cost of absence being approximately £150 per day , this equates to a total cost of mental health absenteeism around £2,445 per person.